• Skip to primary navigation

 Fresh paneer or Indian cheese or Indian cottage cheese for making palak paneer rice

-Spinach puree for making palak paneer rice
+Spinach puree in a white ceramic bowl for making palak paneer rice.

 Helpful Tips!